-ATI is used in the FTB, CCB and PPL income tests when assessing an individual's eligibility for these payments.
-While the income tests are different for the PPL scheme and family assistance payments such as FTB and CCB, ATI is used to assess eligibility for each payment.
+ATI is used in the FTB, CCS and PPL income tests when assessing an individual's eligibility for these payments.
+While the income tests are different for the PPL scheme and family assistance payments such as FTB and CCS, ATI is used to assess eligibility for each payment.

 An individual's ATI is: